PySCeS/PyscesToolbox/documentation/source/installation.rst

 PySCeSToolbox
 ~~~~~~~~~~~~~

 Now you are ready to install PySCeSToolbox.
-In the Terminal (or iTerm) simply
-type in and execute the command:
+If you are using Anaconda, open
+up a terminal in the Anaconda environment where PySCeS is installed.
+For
+``pip`` based installations, just open up a Terminal.
+Execute the command:

 .. code:: bash

     pip install pyscestoolbox

-As previously mentioned, this will automatically download both
+This will automatically download both PySCeSToolbox and any outstanding
-PySCeSToolbox and any outstanding requirements.
+requirements.

 .. note:: You may encounter an error during the installation of PySCeSToolbox
-          relating to the removal of temporary files on OS X or MacOS.
+          relating to the removal of temporary files on OS X or macOS.
 This does
           not impact on the functioning of PySCeSToolbox at all, and we mean
           to address this bug in the future.